 Guidance on Facilitating Local Education Agency (LEA) Requests for Effective Tribal Communication

-The Tribal Relations and Resiliency Unit (TRRU) was developed to build relationships and understandings within the Office of Public Instruction (OPI) and Montana school districts to incorporate Tribal voice, share resources and build connections through consultation on matters affecting American Indian students.
-It has since evolved to be the Tribal Student Achievement, Relations, and Resiliency Unit (TSARR).
+The Tribal Relations and Resiliency Unit was developed to build relationships and understandings within the Office of Public Instruction (OPI) and Montana school districts to incorporate Tribal voice, share resources, and build connections through consultation on matters affecting American Indian students.
+It has since evolved to be the Tribal Student Achievement and Relations Unit (TSAR).
 Within ESSA requirements, we will work to support school districts and tribal leaders to work collaboratively for the benefit of our youth.
 ESSA gives us an excellent opportunity to re-envision our educational systems in Indian country.

 In conjunction with the ESSA approach, we will also follow the traditional tribal protocol of consultation through the guidance of Elders.
 We have convened an Elder and Culture Wisdom Council for guidance in our efforts.
 Taking their direction as we work to solidify self-identity, holistic wellness and knowledge sharing from these corresponding doctoral level indigenous educators.
 Within our team, we have added the School Mental Health Support Services Coordinator tasked to provide wellness and holistic support pertinent in a student's educational journey.
 It is important for all children today to be supported in the mental health and wellness.
 Through these relationships and partnership, we work to lift the resiliency, wisdom and beauty of our indigenous people at every level within OPI and local educational agencies (LEA's).